 Blue Cross Blue Shield of South Carolina was the only insurer offering plans in the exchange in 2018, but Ambetter (Absolute Total Care) joined the exchange in Charleston County for 2019.
 And for 2020, Molina and Bright Health joined the exchange, bringing the total number of insurers to four.
-All four will continue to offer plans in the exchange for 2021, and average premiums are decreasing.
+That continued to be the case through 2022, but as noted above, there are some changes for 2023.

 Here’s a look at how average premiums have changed in South Carolina’s exchange over the years:

 300,392 people enrolled in plans through South Carolina’s exchange during the open enrollment period for 2022 coverage.
 This was by far a record high for the state, and was an increase of 30% over 2021’s enrollment.
 The spike in enrollment was driven in large part by the improved affordability created by the American Rescue Plan.
 And those subsidy enhancements have been extended through 2025 by the Inflation Reduction Act.

 Here’s a look at how enrollment has changed over the years in South Carolina’s exchange:

 In South Carolina, insurers add the cost of cost-sharing reductions (CSR) to silver plan premiums.
 Adding the cost of CSR to on-exchange silver plans while also making off-exchange silver plans available without the cost of CSR added to the premiums is the approach that protects the greatest number of consumers: people who get premium subsidies receive larger subsidies than usual, and people who don’t get premium subsidies have multiple options for plans that don’t have the cost of CSR added to their premiums.